AAISociety/Community_Specification/03-notices.md

 ---------------------------------------------------------------------------------

-Licensee’s name:
+Licensee’s name: Advanced AI Society for Verifiability (operating as Advanced AI Society)

-Authorized individual and system identifier:
+Authorized individual and system identifier:Tricia Wang, GitHub: @triciawangAAI

-Specification version:
+Specification version:1.0 or later

 ---------------------------------------------------------------------------------

 ## Withdrawals

-Name of party withdrawing:
+Name of party withdrawing: (none)

 Date of withdrawal:

 ---------------------------------------------------------------------------------

 ## Exclusions
+(none)

 This section includes any Exclusion Notices made against a Draft Deliverable or Approved Deliverable as set forth in the Community Specification Development License.
 Each Exclusion Notice must include the following information: